Rod Gilbert, Hall of Fame hockey star called ‘Mr. Ranger,’ dies at 80

 Mr. Gilbert (pronounced zhil-BAIR) played with flair throughout his 18 years in the National Hockey League and was one of the sport’s most stylish players, on or off the ice.

-He joined the Rangers when there were still only the “Original Six” teams in the NHL.
+He joined the Rangers when there were only the “Original Six” teams in the NHL.
 He overcame serious back injuries to become an elegant, fast-skating right wing with a wicked slap shot.
 Under coach Emile Francis, Mr. Gilbert helped lead the Rangers back to respectability in the late 1960s and early 1970s as he became recognized as “Mr. Ranger.”

 “I came here, my first game I was 18 years old, and then I came back at 21 after my injuries and I stayed on ever since,” Mr. Gilbert said in a 2020 podcast with the New York Post.
 “I stayed here during the summers. . . .
 And I said, ‘Wow, I found my town.’ ”